-BRUNSWICK, Maine — Mainers told Sen. Angus King that they’ve lost faith in the federal government’s system of checks and balances due to Congress’ handling of the impeachment of President Donald Trump.
+BRUNSWICK, Maine — Mainers told Sen. Angus King at a Sunday event that they’ve lost faith in the federal government’s system of checks and balances due to Congress’ handling of the impeachment of President Donald Trump.

 “My faith is shaken in the system I’m teaching to my students, the system of checks and balances,” said John Dever, a high school social studies teacher from Bath.
 “I genuinely believe this is a crisis.”